NEZNAMY/VelocityScoreboardAPI/README.md

 </p>
 <br/>

-**VelocityScoreboardAPI** is an API plugin by NEZNAMY ([TAB](https://github.com/NEZNAMY/TAB)) and William278 ([Velocitab](https://github.com/WiIIiam278/Velocitab)) providing Velocity proxy servers with an API for interfacing with Scoreboard.
+**VelocityScoreboardAPI** is an API plugin by NEZNAMY ([TAB](https://github.com/NEZNAMY/TAB)), William278 ([Velocitab](https://github.com/WiIIiam278/Velocitab)) and AlexDev_  ([Velocitab](https://github.com/WiIIiam278/Velocitab)), providing Velocity proxy servers with an API for interfacing with Scoreboard.
 This allows developers a standard way of performing scoreboard/team operations in lieu of an API provided by Velocity.
 This plugin does not provide any features on its own.

 ## Server owners
 Please add the plugin to your Velocity server's plugins folder.
 Make sure you are running the latest version of Velocity (check the requirements below).
 The VelocityScoreboardAPI plugin does not have a config file.